shimaore/blue-rings/protocol.coffee.md

               name = msg.n

-              @invalidate name

-Avoid processing messages we sent
+Avoid processing messages we sent, or messages we forwarded (loop avoidance).

-              return if msg.h is @host
+Note: the length of `msg.R` (the path the message already followed) is a good indication of the radius of the network.

               return if msg.s is @host
+              return if @host in msg.R

 Avoid processing expired messages